The Thessaloniki metro rapid transit system is being extended by 4.78km to Kalamaria, which is located approximately 7km from Thessaloniki, Greece.

 Construction on the metro extension

-Two tunnel boring machines (TBMs) are being used for the construction, which is expected to be completed within 60 months.
+Two tunnel boring machines (TBMs) are being used for the construction, which is expected to take place over 60 months.

-At the Aretsou station, permanent lining and waterproofing works at the third level have been completed, while first level slab works are in progress.
+At the Aretsou station, permanent lining and waterproofing works at the third level have been completed, while platform construction works are in progress.
 Construction of the northern entrance at Nea Krini station has also been completed.

-Waterproofing and construction works of the Mikra station's perimeter walls have been completed, while slab construction at the first level and the platform are currently underway.
+Waterproofing and construction works of the Mikra station’s perimeter walls have been completed along with slab construction at the first level.

 Financing for Thessaloniki metro extension